ohlrogge/azure-devops-training/README.md

 1. Clear the starter pipeline and add variables for the `solutionFolder` using the predefined variable `Build.SourcesDirectory`, the `solutionPattern` and an `artifactName`.
 1. Add tasks to the pipeline:
    1. Set up the .NET Core SDK version
-   1. Convert the following commands into pipeline tasks:
+   1. Convert the following commands into [dotnet core pipeline tasks](https://learn.microsoft.com/en-us/azure/devops/pipelines/tasks/reference/dotnet-core-cli-v2?view=azure-pipelines):

       ```bash
       # Restore dependencies